 At the end of each day of shooting, the AE will retrieve the Red Mini Mags (containing the video), the CF cards (containing the audio), and the camera reports and bring them back to school for ingest.
 Insert the cards into the corresponding readers, they will mount like an external hard drive and appear on the desktop.

-Copy the audio from the CF card to the appropriate folder on the SAN.
+Copy the audio from the CF card to the appropriate folder on CMPAFilmPost.
 Inside the day folder you will need to create a folder specific to what each card is labeled.
+EX:CF_505

 The Red Mini Mag is a bit different.
-The camera records both R3D Red Raw files and ProRes quicktimes simultaneously.
+The camera records both R3D’s and ProRes simultaneously.
 You need to split them up.
-The R3D Red Raw files will live in their original folder tree on Film_Post_DATA.
-The ProRes quicktime files will be moved to Film_Post_SAN.
+The R3D’s will be your OCF or original camera files.
+The ProRes will be proxy files.

 Once that is done copying you need to pick out all the ProRes Quicktimes.
 Switch finder to list view and select all of the RDC folders and hit “Command + Right Arrow” and all the folders will open at once.

-Now all of the R3D files live on Film_Post_DATA.
-And all the quicktimes live on Film_Post_SAN.
-Triple-check that the media from from each card has fully transferred to the appropriate folder.
+Now all of the R3D’s are in the OCF folder and all the ProRes are in the Proxy folder.
+Triple-check that the media from from each card has fully transferred to the appropriate folders.
 You have the show in your hands here and it would be disastrous if you deleted it accidentally!

 Import Media into Premiere

-Navigate to the following folder on the SAN to open the Premiere Project.
+Navigate to the following folder on CMPAFilmPost to open the Premiere Project.

 The bin structure is already setup for you and must be maintained.